-The asbestos register for the School is kept in the Bursar's office.
+The asbestos register for the School is kept in the Director of Finance and Resources's office.
 All asbestos data will be made available to appointed contractors.
 All works involving the potential disturbance of residual traces of asbestos will be subject to full survey by a suitably qualified surveyor.

-The Bursar ensures that a suitable and effective Asbestos Management Plan is in place that is subjected to regular monitoring and review.
+The Director of Finance and Resources ensures that a suitable and effective Asbestos Management Plan is in place that is subjected to regular monitoring and review.

 Updating risk assessments are an integral part of the Asbestos Management Plan.
-The Bursar is responsible for ensuring that this is undertaken.
+The Director of Finance and Resources is responsible for ensuring that this is undertaken.

-The Health and Safety Committee is responsible for monitoring this Policy and advising the Bursar of any action that may be required to ensure that this Policy remains both relevant and effective.
+The Health and Safety Committee is responsible for monitoring this Policy and advising the Director of Finance and Resources of any action that may be required to ensure that this Policy remains both relevant and effective.

 All members of staff have a general duty to co-operate on issues of health and safety, and to ensure that they do not compromise their own safety, or the safety of others, by their acts or omissions.
 In respect of this Policy, staff must familiarise themselves the potential location of any asbestos in School.
-A site map of these locations is included in Appendix 1 with larger scale copies available for inspection in the Bursar's office.
+A site map of these locations is included in Appendix 1 with larger scale copies available for inspection in the Director of Finance and Resources's office.